What is your check-in and check-out time?

 You’ll likely come back.

-Once you go the vacation home route, you probably won’t go back to hotels.
+There are many other good reasons to choose a Vacation Property, but once you go the vacation home route, you probably won’t go back to hotels.